This page provides information to review before restoring an instance from a backup or performing a point-in-time

 - If you are restoring to an instance with read replicas, you must delete all replicas and recreate them after the restore operation completes.

 Tips and requirements for restoring to a different instance

 When you are restoring a backup to a different instance, keep in mind the following restrictions and best practices:

-The target instance must have the same database version and edition as the instance from which the backup was taken.
+The target instance must have the same database version as the instance from which the backup was taken.

-If you want to upgrade the database version for your instance, follow the steps in Upgrading the Database for an Instance.
+If you want to upgrade the database version for your instance, follow the steps in Upgrade the database major version in-place.

 The storage capacity of the target instance must be at least as large as the capacity of the instance being backed up.
-The amount of storage being used does not matter.
-You can see the storage capacity of the instance in the console Cloud SQL instances page
+The amount of storage used does not matter.
+You can see the storage capacity of the instance in the console Cloud SQL instances page.

 The target instance must be in the

 The target instance can use a different number of cores and amounts of memory than the instance from which the backup was taken.